 To Summarize my Rosacea Skin Care Tips:

-- 2% pyrithione zinc and Green Tea Antoixidant Cream with high concentration, stable, pharmaceutical, pure green tea antioxidants plus caffeine and hyaluronic acid are key elements of my rosacea skin care regimen
+- 2% pyrithione zinc and Green Tea Antioxidant Cream with high concentration, stable, pharmaceutical, pure green tea antioxidants, plus caffeine and hyaluronic acid, are key elements of my rosacea skin care regimen.

-- The right moisturizing face cream is used to ‘dial in’ proper hydration because dry skin predisposes to rosacea flare
+- The right moisturizing face cream is used to “dial in” proper hydration because dry skin predisposes to rosacea flare-ups.